spalife/ipBLOCKer/README.md

 Malware Shalla(exp) Spam
 Tor-Exits

-Current Version: 1.1
+Current Version: 1.2
-See ChangeLog1_1.txt if upgrading from Version 1.0
+See ChangeLog1_1.txt and ChangeLog1_2.txt if upgrading
+from Version 1.0

 Feedback, Suggestions or